A portfolio approach to massively parallel Bayesian optimization: Background and related works

 Measured in the objective space, the hypervolume refers to the volume dominated by a set of points relative to a reference point, see Figure \ref{fig:hyper}.
 It serves both as a performance metric in MOO, see e.g., \cite{audet2020performance} and references therein, or to measure improvement in extending EI \citep{Emmerich2006}.
 The corresponding expected hypervolume improvement (EHI) can be computed in closed form for two or three objectives \citep{Emmerich2011,yang2017computing}, or by sampling, see e.g., \cite{Svenson2011}.
-A batch version is proposed by \cite{daulton2020differentiable}.
+A batch version of EHI, qEHI, is proposed by \cite{daulton2020differentiable,daulton2021parallel}.
+The operations research community has seen works dealing with low signal-to-noise ratios and heteroscedasticity, where replication is key.
+Generally, the idea is to first identify good points before defining the number of replicates, see, e.g., \citep{zhang2017estimation,Gonzalez2020} or \citep{rojas2020survey} for a review on stochastic MO BO.
+Still, the batch aspect is missing in the identification of candidates.